circleci/circleci-docs/jekyll/_docs/introduction.md

 * Testing
 * Deployment

-We have some inference that can detect these automatically if you are using best practices for standard projects.
-You can also configure each of these phases [manually][doc-manually].
+If you are using best practices for your project, CircleCI will infer settings automatically.
+You can also configure each phase [manually][doc-manually].